-The thyroid medication Synthroid levothyroxine may help reduce appetite, according to some research.
-But, that’s not all you need to know.
+The thyroid medication Synthroid levothyroxine may cause loss of appetite, according to some research.
+Learn more about what this medication is about below!

 In this article:

 - What Is Synthroid?

 - Synthroid Levothyroxine Effects on Thyroid Patients